psf/black/README.md

 *Black* ignores previous formatting and applies uniform horizontal and vertical whitespace to your code.
-The rules for horizontal whitespace are pretty obvious and can be summarized as: do whatever makes `pycodestyle` happy.
+The rules for horizontal whitespace can be summarized as: do whatever makes `pycodestyle` happy.
 The coding style used by *Black* can be viewed as a strict subset of PEP 8.

 As for vertical whitespace, *Black* tries to render one full expression or simple statement per line.
 If this fits the allotted line length,